jezzsantos/queryany/samples/ri/README.md

 # Structure

-The RI solution is structured into two logical parts:
+The RI solution is structured into three logical parts:

 * Infrastructure - This contains all infrastructure and adapters to that infrastructure (eg. Web API adapters and Storage adapters to repositories)
+* Application - this contains you definition of your application.
+The application layer instantiates, coordinates the domain layer to do stuff.
+Thing commands and queries of CQRS.
+In the case of building stateless services, this layer would also be responsible for dehydrating and rehydrating domain entities to and from persistence.
-* Domain - core domain classes, and application services unfettered by infrastructure.
+* Domain - core domain classes, and application services unfettered by infrastructure and the application.

-There should be no dependency from: classes in Domain -> to classes in Infrastructure.
+There should be no dependency from: classes in Domain -> to classes in Application or from Application to Infrastructure.
 Ever!

 ## Domain

-The domain should be structured into two discrete layers:
-1. **Domain Entities:** Your smart, fully encapsulated, pure OO, 'domain entities' that have all your domain rules, logic, validation, etc encapsulated within them.
-THey aggregate other entities and are self-contained.
+The domain layer contains  **Domain Entities and Value Types and Aggregates:** Your smart, fully encapsulated, pure OO, 'domain classes' that have all your domain rules, logic, validation, etc encapsulated within them.

+They aggregate other entities and are self-contained.

 What they lack is only when to do the things they do in response to the world around them.
-That comes from the next layer.
+That comes from the Application Layer.
-2. **Transaction Scripts/Application Layer/Domain Services:** classes that co-ordinate/orchestrate/manage/script your domain entitites.
-These classes contain commands that essentially follow the same patter: (1) retrieve domain entities from persistence, (2) instruct the entities what they should do now (Tell-Dont-Ask), and then (3) persist the mutated entity state again.
-This layer represents your specific application.

-> Note: Between your 'transaction scripts/application layer/domain services' and the Infrastructure layer there will always be a mapping (logical or physical) to and from DTO (Data Transfer Objects) or POCO objects.
-These are bare OO objects with no behaviour in them, that do not use encapsulation (ideally not inheritance), that are the only types that traverse the boundary between Domain<->Infrastructure.

 ### CarsDomain